Over-The-Counter Drugs of Abuse

 Alcohol and Codeine-Containing Cough Syrups

 Alcohol is also often combined with codeine-containing cough syrups.
-This combination, which has been popularized by hip hop culture, is referred to as “purple drank” or “sizzurp” and can cause life-threatening effects, such as respiratory depression and extreme sedation, similar to that of DXM and alcohol.
-Codeine is an opioid like heroin and morphine, and when taken in excess, especially with alcohol, it can cause the heart to stop beating and lead to death.
+This combination, which has been popularized by hip hop culture, is referred to as “purple drank” or “sizzurp” and can cause life-threatening effects, such as respiratory depression and extreme sedation—similar to that of DXM and alcohol.
+Codeine is an opioid—like heroin and morphine—and, when codeine is taken in excess, especially with alcohol, the heart can stop beating and death may result.

 Ephedrine and Caffeine

-Many athletes use a combination of ephedrine and caffeine in order to enhance athletic performance, but these two stimulants can enhance the thermogenic effects of each other; the dangerous spike in body temperature can increase the individual’s risk of suffering from heat stroke.
+Many athletes use a combination of ephedrine and caffeine in order to enhance athletic performance, but these two stimulants can enhance the thermogenic effects of one another.
+A dangerous spike in body temperature can increase an individual’s risk of suffering from heat stroke.

 Many OTC drugs are potentially hazardous if abused, but combining them increases your odds of experiencing dangerous consequences.
-Always tell your doctor all of the medications you are prescribed before beginning a new one.
-Certaim drug interactions can produce life-threatening results and require immediate medical attention.
+Always tell your doctor about all of the medications you are prescribed before beginning a new one.
+Certain drug interactions can produce life-threatening results and require immediate medical attention.

 If you or a loved one is struggling with addiction, help is available and recovery is possible.
 Professional addiction treatment can start anyone battling a substance use problem on the path to a healthier and happier life.
 Rehab programs are located throughout the U.S., and a variety of treatment types is available.
 You can use SAMHSA’s Find Treatment tool to search for facilities.
 Many state government websites will also provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’